samueltheodore/stash/README.md

 ## Getting Started

-Python3 is needed, but no modules.
+Python3 is needed, but no external modules.

 ### Prerequisites